abserari/abserari/README.md

 - 🤔 I’m looking for help with getting a job in Chengdu
 - 💬 Ask me about hard questions resolved by SourceReading.
 For beginners: ask about how to learn porgramming
-- 📫 How to reach me: abserari@gmail.com
+- 📫 How to reach me: abserari@gmail.com, and any other platform with ID: abserari
 - ⚡ Fun fact: TechCatsLab are a group of cats.
-Build  better world by Technology.
+Build a better world by Technology.

 <br>